Signal Enhancement for Magnetic Navigation Challenge Problem: Additional Flight Descriptions

-The first full flight began with an FOM test at the standard flight location over Shawville, Quebec, at the standard altitude (10,000ft MSL).
-All sensors were recording en route between Ottawa and FOM area.
-Then the aircraft flew 3 traverse lines and 2 control lines using drape GPS guidance.
-The purpose of this was to compare the repeat traverse and control lines to the original map data, and look for measurement agreement to 1-3 nT when the expected map data and actual measurements were compared with their means removed.
-Additionally, this flight was used to determine that because there was a trivial difference in accuracy between traverse lines and tie lines, the map is fully sampled.
+For detailed information on each flight, see the \texttt{readmes} folder in the MagNav.jl \cite{Gnadt2022a} repository.
+Note that line numbers that do not begin with the flight number refer to repeated survey flight lines.
+Additionally note that pilot comments were recorded for each flight and are provided in \texttt{pilot\_comments.csv}.
+This includes time stamps for in-flight events, such as ``FUEL PUMP ON'' and ``POWER LINES,'' which may help explain noise in the magnetic measurements.

-Starting near the south end of the Eastern traverse line, the aircraft completed free fly portion.
+The objectives for Flight 1002 (see \texttt{Flt1002\_readme.txt}) were to fly multiple calibration patterns and repeated survey lines, as well as free-fly within mapped regions.
+The flight began with a high altitude calibration maneuvers in the figure of merit (FOM) flight area over Shawville, Quebec.
+Then the aircraft flew 3 traverse lines and 2 control lines, in each of the Eastern Ontario and Renfrew flight areas, that had been flown in previous geomagnetic surveys.
+The purpose of this was to compare the repeat traverse and control lines to the original map data and look for measurement agreement.
+Additionally, this flight was used to determine that, since there was a trivial difference in accuracy between the traverse and control lines, the map is fully sampled.
+Starting near the south end of the Eastern Ontario traverse line, the aircraft completed a free-fly portion.
 This allowed for analysis regarding the amount that upward continuation of drape surface to constant altitude degrades the measurement quality.
-The pilots caused different magnetic events that were expected to alter the virtual dipole of the aircraft.
-The table of events is shown in figure \ref{tab:events2}.
-Finally, the aircraft continued the free flight while changing altitudes, conducted a final FOM test, and completed the flight.
+For this flight, the pilots purposely caused different magnetic events that were expected to alter the virtual dipole of the aircraft.
+Finally, the aircraft continued to free-fly while changing altitudes, conducted another set of calibration maneuvers, and completed the flight.